 For those of us that grew up or had their formative years during the 1980s, we already know we have warped minds and rampant anxiety issues thanks to the movies that were for some reason marketed to kids.

 That said, they were also really awesome movies.
 And every year when Halloween was getting close, my brothers and I would bust out a few well-worn classics to get our fix of ghouls and ghosts and pirates and monsters and Fred Savage.
 Especially Fred Savage.

-Despite the fact that these movies are all a minimum of 30 years old, they are still perfect for a Halloween screening in 2019.
+Despite the fact that these movies are all a minimum of 30 years old, they are still perfect for a Halloween screening today.
 So get out your air popcorn popper, unwrap some of those weird little peanut butter chewy candies that the old lady down the street always handed out, and let's crush this Halloween thing the right way—with kids movies from the '80s.

 The Monster Squad (1987)

 In a completely transparent attempt to cash in on the success of movies like The Goonies and E.T., we have The Monster Squad, where possibly every '80s trope from the "adults don't believe the kids so they have to complete some whacky adventure themselves" genre is packed in from end-to-end.

 There's the kid wearing Robotech pajamas (um, want), the "cool" kid who wears fingerless gloves, and of course the one who looks like Sean Astin and acts as the leader of the squad with all kinds of inspiring speeches.

 The Monster Squad really is pure '80s gold, and still entertains with both the very of-its-time references and legitimately funny writing.

 Return to Oz (1985)